 Years ago, they said that they might expand the multi-factor requirement from administrators of the cardholder data environment (CDE) devices to accounts that may also have access to cardholder data (CHD).
 I expect that they are hinting to this change within the standard.
 The systems most impacted by this potential change would be applications (e.g., web portals) or legacy systems (e.g., mainframes).

-Another change that was confirmed with the release of version 4.0 is a requirement to encrypt CHD over any transmission.
+Another change that was mentioned during the conference was a requirement to encrypt CHD over any transmission.
 In previous versions, you were allowed to send plaintext cardholder information over a trusted network (e.g., your corporate network).
 The problem with this is that it drastically affected the scope of your CDE, and often customers would try to encrypt to achieve scope reduction.

 There are a few areas that could be significantly impacted by this change, including load balancers to front-end web servers, the gap between secure telnet and mainframes, and VoIP phones.
 In these scenarios, customers designed the environment to be segmented from the network so that the transmission of plaintext cardholder information was minimal and achieved an acceptable scope reduction.
 In the new version, this would be against the standard and alternate ways of complying would have to be considered.

 The most significant announcement regarding changes to the standard is that they are moving to more of an objective-based or intent-based control standard.
 What exactly does this mean?
 For starters, they are taking a dual approach to this.
 In the first approach, the standard will exist much as it does today, referred to as the defined approach.
 However, there will also be an option to perform a customized approach for each of the requirements.
 A customized approach will allow individuals to design their own controls and implement them based on the intent of the requirements.